ThinkInvis/RoR2-Hypercrit/ModMeta/README.md

 ## Description
 Inspired by the now-deprecated CritPlus mod.
 This mod is slightly smaller in scope and will not directly modify any item stats.

 If a damage source has over 100% crit chance, this mod adds a chance for it to double-crit for 4x damage (by default).
-Past 200% crit chance, double-crit is guaranteed and there's a chance to triple-crit for 8x damage; etc.
+Past 200% crit chance, double-crit is guaranteed and there's a chance to triple-crit for 6x damage; etc.

-Also provides config options to customize this behavior: base multiplier, stack multiplier, maximum stacks, exponential (default)/linear/asymptotic stacking.
+Also provides config options to customize this behavior: base multiplier, stack multiplier, maximum stacks, exponential/linear (default)/asymptotic stacking.

 ## Issues/TODO